-Make connections while you are still at school:
+Make connections while you are still at school

-You will have a strong sense of social responsibility and practical skills:
+You will have a strong sense of social responsibility and practical skills

-Liberal Arts education benefits:
+Liberal Arts education benefits

-Students who study liberal arts go on to become business leaders, teachers, artists, politicians, and so much more.
+Students who study the liberal arts go on to become business leaders, teachers, artists, politicians, and so much more.
 The biggest benefit of a liberal arts education is versatility.
 This education creates a strong foundation for you in the real world, and for your future.
 In my experience, I have picked up skills that I didn’t even know I needed, and now I can’t imagine life without them.
 I have been taught a wide variety of adaptable skills that will help me to appeal to many types of employers.

-The gravy of it all is that you can do almost anything with a Liberal Arts degree.
+You can do almost anything with a Liberal Arts degree.
 Jobs for liberal arts majors might include becoming a journalist, curating a museum, marketing products, and becoming a professor.
 The opportunities are endless, you just have to have an open mind and strong sense of hope and confidence in yourself.